zzzprojects/docs/eval-expression.net/pages/documentations/eval-compile.md

 The C# Eval library doesn't have `CompileAsync` methods.
 Under the hood, we compile the expression which the [Expression<TDelegate>.Compile method](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression-1.compile), which doesn't have a `CompileAsync` method either.

-However, the `Compile` method support `Async` expression, but the task needs to be handled on the [Execute](/eval-execute#execute-async) part and not the compile part:
+However, the `Compile` method supports `Async` expressions, but the task needs to be handled on the [Execute](/eval-execute#execute-async) part and not the compile part:

 1. **Return a task from the delegate:** `Eval.Compile<Func<Task>>(code)`
 2. **Handle the task** using `await` in the code